ansible-middleware/wildfly/README.md

 ## A note on domain mode

-This collection does not provides any support to use Wildfly's domain mode.
-The rationale behind this decision is that this Wildfly feature overlaps a lot with Ansible and it's **not recommended** and cumbersome to combine those.
-So, for simplicity sake, this collection focus only on standalone deployment of Wildfly JEE servers.
+This collection does not provides any support to use WildFly's domain mode.
+The rationale behind this decision is that this WildFly feature overlaps a lot with Ansible and it's **not recommended** and cumbersome to combine those.
+So, for simplicity sake, this collection focus only on standalone deployment of WildFly JEE servers.

 ## License